ooni/probe-cli/docs/design/dd-003-step-by-step.md

 #### Concluding remarks

-We do not know for sure how to collect observations.
-If we have a way to do that, then certainly this approach has the advantage of having some "what you already know" vibes.
+If we have a good way to collect observations, then certainly this approach has the advantage of having some "what you already know" vibes.
 It is also possible that we will end up writing very easy to maintain code using this style.